 To find out how we use the information we collect about you, and your rights in relation to that information, please see our privacy notice.

-The register office is open for urgent appointments only.
-Please complete this form if you need an urgent appointment to give notice if your circumstances for getting married or forming a civil partnership are exceptional.
+The register office is currently open for urgent priority appointments only.
+Please complete this form if you need an appointment to give notice if you are getting married or forming a civil partnership within the next three months

 If your circumstances are not exceptional, please complete this form to be notified when normal service resumes.

 Please note that if one or both of you are not a British or EU national you can both give notice in any designated register office regardless of which district you live in.